 Remote teaching of this course

 In the current Covid-19 situation, this course will be delivered 100% online.
 For flexibility, this will be taught in 5 half-day (4 hour) blocks from 09:30 to 13:30.
 Plus a 1 hour per-attendee-organisation mentoring session scheduled at your convenience.
 (Face-to-face versions of this course are delivered over 3 full days.)

 DSE has lots of experience in online course delivery and we’ve found that, when done right, the learning outcomes are at least 90% as good as a face-to-face equivalent.

 Places go fast!
 We maintain a waiting list in case of any cancellations.

 This is a hands-on course, based on official AnyLogic material.
 It blends conceptual understanding and simulation development via a series of models we construct from scratch.
-These aim to cover key AnyLogic’s capabilities in a cumulative way, whilst also giving you insight on advanced features we aren’t able to cover in-depth.
+These aim to cover key AnyLogic capabilities in a cumulative way, whilst also giving you insight into advanced features we aren’t able to cover in-depth.